-As part of personal data processing of individuals using the Services of OPI PIB particular attention is paid to ensuring the data are processed in a secure, diligent, legal and transparent manner for an individual to whom the data pertain.
+As part of the personal data processing of individuals using the Services of OPI PIB, particular attention is paid to ensuring the data is processed in a secure, diligent, legal and transparent manner for an individual to whom the data pertains.

-These are the most important rules that OPI PIB adheres to when processing data:
+These are the most important rules to which OPI PIB adheres when processing data:

-- Personal data are collected only in a minimal scope, vital to meet the goals they have been collected for,
+- Personal data is collected only in a minimal scope, vital to meet the goals it has been collected for,

-- OPI PIB ensures the up-to-date information and correct personal data of individuals using the Services and immediately reacts to any request for clarification or data update, unless relevant laws provide otherwise,
+- OPI PIB ensures the up-to-date information and correct personal data of individuals using the Services and immediately reacts to any request for clarification or data update, unless relevant laws stipulate otherwise,

-- OPI PIB recognizes the right of data subjects to access and correct their personal data, unless relevant laws provide otherwise,
+- OPI PIB recognises the right of data subjects to access and correct their personal data, unless relevant laws stipulate otherwise,

-- OPI PIB restricts the storage of personal data in accordance with the law only to the period essential to meet the goals for which they are gathered, unless there exist legitimate reasons to prolong the data storage period,
+- OPI PIB restricts the storage of personal data in accordance with the law only to the period essential to meet the goals for which it is gathered, unless legitimate reasons exist to prolong the data storage period,

-- OPI PIB protects personal data from loss, unauthorized access, accidental loss or change as well as from other illegal forms of processing,
+- OPI PIB protects personal data from loss, unauthorised access, accidental loss or change as well as from other illegal forms of processing,

-- Whenever personal data are made available to other entities, they are safely disclosed under contract and in accordance with applicable rules of law,
+- Whenever personal data is made available to other entities, it is safely disclosed under contract and in accordance with applicable rules of law,

 5. Rights of data subjects connected with processing

-A data subject whose personal data are processed as part of the Service, excluding the exceptions as stated in the rules of law, is entitled to:
+A data subject whose personal data is processed as part of the Service, excluding the exceptions as stated in the rules of law, is entitled to:

 - Withdraw their consent to process their personal data at any time, if the consent is the legal basis of data processing,

-- Access the data, i.e. the data subject has the right to receive information from OPI PIB confirming that their personal data are processed by OPI PIB and stating the purpose for which they are processed, how they are processed and for how long they have been or will be processed,
+- Access the data, i.e. the data subject has the right to receive information from OPI PIB confirming that their personal data has been processed by OPI PIB and stating the purpose for which it is processed, how it is processed and for how long has been been or will be processed,

-- Clarify out-of-date or incomplete personal data, as well as the right to complete them if they are incomplete,
+- Clarify out-of-date or incomplete personal data, as well as the right to complete it if it is incomplete,

-- Object to process their personal data if OPI PIB processes their personal data based on the justified interest (e.g. for analytical, statistical, evidentiary, archiving purposes).
-In the case of objection, OPI PIB shall cease to process data, unless OPI PIB demonstrates relevant, legitimate bases for processing which, objectively, ought to have priority over the interest of the data subject, or are essential to determine, assert or defend claims (e.g. evidence purposes or assertion of claims),
+- Object to the processing of their personal data if OPI PIB processes their personal data based on a justified interest (e.g. for analytical, statistical, evidentiary or archiving purposes).
+In the case of objection, OPI PIB shall cease to process data, unless OPI PIB demonstrates relevant, legitimate bases for processing which, objectively, ought to have priority over the interest of the data subject, or are essential to determine, assert or defend claims (e.g. for evidence purposes or assertion of claims),

-- Delete their personal data (“the right to be forgotten”).
-As a rule, the controller requests to immediately delete their personal data under Article 17 of the GDPR.
+- Delete their personal data (‘the right to be forgotten‘).
+As a rule, the controller requests to delete the data subject’s personal data immediately under Article 17 of the GDPR.
 However, there are exceptions to this rule (particularly for the purpose of determining, asserting or defending claims),

 - Submit a complaint to a supervisory body, i.e. the President of the Personal Data Protection Office headquartered in Warsaw at the following address: ul.
 Stawki 2.